-As compared to the past, a modern day small business is financially stronger, wiser, and experienced.
-With these attribute, they are posing a strong financial position.
+As compared to the past, a modern-day small business is financially stronger, wiser, and experienced.
+With these attributes, they are posing a strong financial position.

 Multiple federal and local sectors are offering loans, grants, and training to elevate minority-owned businesses and small business industry as a whole.

 With external funding – minority business loans – and inner support, minority-owned businesses are flourishing and becoming a valuable factor in American economic growth.
 As a side note, the government has offered special grants and services to the Minority, and so does private and online lending but discrimination still exists.
 All things considered, it is arduous to get funding as minority business owners.

 Why is it hard to secure a loan as a Minority Business Owner?

 So far we have acknowledged the importance of funding to boost the growth of any business, but poor credit score, inadequate income and the fact that the majority of the Minority is running an office from a rural area make it hard for minority-owned businesses to get proper funding.